 - Cotton – Feels like a thick flannel.
+Light and Breathable.
 Better option for machine quilting.
 Generally must be quilted closely.
 Washes better without pilling.
 Shrinks slightly.
 (This can be good or bad, depending on your personal preference.
 I personally like when the batting shrinks after the first wash because it softens the quilt and gives it more of a vintage appearance.)

 - Cotton blend (usually 80% cotton/20% polyester).
 Very similar to the cotton option, but is less-expensive and doesn’t shrink as much.
 Good for machine quilting.
 This is what I use most often.

 - Wool – 100% natural fiber, but it can shrink so if you buy it, make sure the label states if it’s been pre-shrunk.
 Resists folding and creasing and has great stitch-definition for showing off fancy machine quilting.
 It’s also beautiful to hand quilt through.
 Drawbacks: higher price and potential allergic reaction for some people.

 - Bamboo – ecco-friendly, natural fiber.
 (Typically blended with Cotton which makes it great for breathability.)
 I’ve made one quilt with Bamboo batting it the drape of that quilt is amazing, even for a quilt that is densely-machine-quilted.